sejungkwak/krie/README.md

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
 - [Canva](https://www.canva.com/en_gb/) was used to design the logo, favicon and hero section images.
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to view the site's styling, debug during development and check runtime performance.
+- [Cloudinary](https://cloudinary.com/) was used to store static files.
 - [Diagrams.net](https://app.diagrams.net/) was used to create the ERD.
 - [Eightshapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23DB2A37%0D%0A%230C51AB%0D%0A%23000%0D%0A%2356AA35%0D%0A%23FFF%0D%0A%23F57B23&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18) was used to check the colour combination for accessibility purposes.
 - [Favicon.io](https://favicon.io/) was used to create the favicon.